In 2007, with the spring sun trying to burn through

 Memories of Passchendaele

-After the battle of Passchendaele in 1917, when
+After the Battle of Passchendaele in 1917, when

-a quarter of a million British and Commonwealth soldiers died as troops advanced
+a quarter of a million British and Commonwealth soldiers died as

+headquarters was built here.
 Within a week of its completion in

 1918, the Germans swept through during their spring offensive

 and recaptured all the territory gained at such a cost a few